Muhammad-Umar-Khan/Muhammad-Umar-Khan/README.md

 - 👋 Hi, I’m @Muhammad-Umar-Khan
 - 👀 I'm a Software Engineer
-- 🌱 I work on ReactJS/Redux, nodeJS, expressJS, mongoDB and MySQL
+- 🌱 I work on ReactJS/Redux, nextJS, nodeJS, expressJS, mongoDB and MySQL
 - 💞️ I’m looking forward to collaborate on your project
 - 📫 Email me at umarasaboor@gmail.com